 Help!
-Oily hair--need shampoo suggestion
+Oily hair--need shampoo suggestions

 Hi!
 I have medium-long hair that gets oily so easily.
 I am beginning to believe that this is due to the cheap-ish shampoo I have been using for years (think drug store brands).
 My hair is somewhat fine, but I have a lot of it.
 It is usually so oily by the end of the day that I need to wash it again if I go out at night.
 I know it is not good to wash it twice a day, but I'm at a loss for what to do!
 Any shampoo suggestions?
 Thanks much!

 Re: Help!
-Oily hair--need shampoo suggestion
+Oily hair--need shampoo suggestions

 If your hair gets oily easily, it can be caused from a number of reasons from your own body chemistry/genetics giving you a predisposition of excess oil production from the scalp to your body's way of responding to products you've used.

 Most shampoos on the market are comprised first of two ingredients, water and sodium laurel sulfate.
 Usually if you go to any drug store and grab a bottle the term "sulfate" is within the first 3-5 ingredients listed.